EDUCATIONAL TOOL ONLY. Not legal or medical advice. Not affiliated with the VA.

 Inherited bleeding disorder where blood does not clot properly due to deficiency of clotting factors (Factor VIII in Hemophilia A, Factor IX in Hemophilia B).
 Causes spontaneous bleeding into joints and muscles.

-Active disease requiring intensive treatment or with severe complications.
+Active disease requiring continuous intensive treatment or with life-threatening complications.

 KEY EVIDENCE TO GATHER